European Traveler

 8. The French Garden (Jardin à la Francaise) is the formal gardens with fountains right in front of the villa.
 From the Temple of Love, visitors descent next to the waterfall while enjoying views of the villa and the fountains, which play every 20 minutes.

 9. The Sèvres Garden (Jardin de Sèvres) is to the east of the villa in front of the apartment of Mme de Rothschild and has a few large porcelain pots.
-The tearoom spread into this garden when weather allows.
+The tearoom spread into this garden when the weather allows.

 Note that there are no toilets in the garden (and even the ones at the entrance to the garden and inside the house are a bit marginal at best.)